Pylons/deform/docs/widget.rst

 not.
 Usually, the value of ``cstruct`` will contain appropriate data that can be used directly by the widget's rendering logic.
 But sometimes it will be ``colander.null``.
-It will be ``colander.null`` when a form which uses this widget is serialized without any data; for example an "add form".
+It will be ``colander.null`` when a form which uses this widget is serialized without any data, for example, in an "add form".

 All widgets *must* check if the value passed as ``cstruct`` is the ``colander.null`` sentinel value during ``serialize``.
 Widgets are